Marietta DUI Attorney

 The Marietta Municipal Court hears many types of criminal cases, including DUI.

 Miranda warnings apply once you are in custody.
-Most DUI investigation and questioning occur before the arrest.
+Most DUI investigations and questioning occur before the arrest.

 Consult legal counsel immediately to make sure you don't miss important deadlines and to discuss strategies and tactics.